scalameta/mdoc/website/blog/2018-12-30-introduction.md

 - better performance: the document is compiled once and classloaded once instead of compiled + classloaded per-statement.
-- language features like companion objects, overloaded methods and mutually recursive methods just work.
+- language features like companion objects, overloaded methods and mutually recursive methods work as expected.
-- the mdoc instrumentation builds a rich data structure giving us fine-grained control over pretty-printing of static types and runtime values.
+- the mdoc instrumentation builds a data structure giving us control over pretty-printing of static types and runtime values.

 However, one challenge with the approach is that error messages point to cryptic positions in the instrumented code instead of the original markdown source.